Equity 1031 Exchange Blog

 Mixed-use properties are unique because they combine personal and investment use.
 In this blog, we'll explore how these properties qualify for a 1031 exchange, the tax implications, and why it’s critical to understand the rules around personal and investment use when deferring taxes.

-What is a mixed-use property?
+What is a Mixed-Use Property?

 A mixed-use property serves more than one function – typically combining residential and commercial or business uses.
 For example, a building with storefronts on the ground floor and apartments above would qualify as mixed-use.
 Investors are drawn to these properties because they provide multiple income streams, such as rent from tenants and revenue from commercial leases.